welltrojan/welltrojan/README.md

 <h1>Wellington Trojan - Father, Gamer and Web developer from Curitiba, Brazil</h1>

-<p>More than 5 years developing responsive websites with Wordpress and associate tools, like Woocommerce and Sensei LMS.</p>
-<p>Vast knowledge in development focused on PHP and Wordpress, with daily experiences of producing websites from zero to responsive, using good SEO and UX practices.</p>
-<p>Experience with code versioning using Git and GitFlow, as well as good code semantics for better understanding of legacy.</p>
-<p>A person who likes new things and positive work experiences, facility to work in groups, used with agile methodologies like SCRUM.</p>
+<p>More than 5 years developing responsive websites with Wordpress and associate tools, like Woocommerce and Sensei LMS.<br>Vast knowledge in development focused on PHP and Wordpress, with daily experiences of producing websites from zero to responsive, using good SEO and UX practices.<br>Experience with code versioning using Git and GitFlow, as well as good code semantics for better understanding of legacy.<br>A person who likes new things and positive work experiences, facility to work in groups, used with agile methodologies like SCRUM.</p>

 <h2 align="left">Languages :man_technologist:</h2>
 <p align="left">